aces/Loris/modules/dataquery/test/TestPlan.md

 - Assert that: clicking on any `study query` sends you back to the dataquery module with the selected query loaded (bottom-right panel already with the `Run Query` button active).

-## Fields selection page
+## Fields selection

-### No visits

-- Select the `Candidate Identifiers` field category in the top dropdown bar and assert that default visits fields for this category are loaded.
+- Click `Next Steps` at the bottom right hand side of the page, and, in the next page, under `Available Fields`, select`Candidate Identifiers`.
+Assert that default visits fields for this category are loaded.

-- Assert that clicking on a candidate-level field such as `CandID` or `PSCID` only highlights the line **and does not** add visit information on the same line.
+- Assert that clicking on a candidate-level field such as `CandID` or `PSCID` only highlights the line and does **not** add visit information on the same line.

 - Assert that clicking `Add all` button adds all displayed fields in the right column.